sriramrokkam/k8s-training/admin/trainer-guide.md

 ### Build and push sample app artefacts
 For the day 4 exercises, you will need to build and push the images of bulletinboard-ads and bulletinboard-reviews.
 This can be done automatically using this [script](./exercise_prep/bulletinboard.sh).
 It will clone both repositories, build the images and push them to the Harbor registry using the `participant` credentials.

-### Setup cluster monitoring (~1 day before course starts)
+### Setup cluster monitoring & logging (~1 day before course starts)
-If you want to keep track of things happening in the cluster, you can use these [scripts](./monitoring) to setup prometheus/grafana based monitoring.
+If you want to keep track of things happening in the cluster, you can use this [script](./monitoring) to setup prometheus/loki based monitoring & logging.
+Both can be accessed via Grafana.

 ### (Optional) [Gain access to the Dashboard](accessDashboard.md)